The Rise in Practice of Complementary and Alternative Medicine

 11/08/2023

-#UniversityofPécs #PotsdamUniversity #STUDENTS #EDUC-SHARE #INTERNSHIP
+#UniversityofPécs #PotsdamUniversity #Students #EDUC-SHARE #INTERNSHIP

 The article was created within the H2020 EDUC-SHARE project framework (Working Package 8 "Dissemination and communication”, Task 8.2 “Internships for student journalists in genuinely scientific environment”).